Oral-b breaks the silence on oral hygiene and disability, a gigantic and unspoken problem-breakinglatest.news-Breaking Latest News

 Another working group is verifying that the packaging does not cause problems of any kind for people with hand motor problems.
 Thanks to the use of special “gloves” that simulate the stiffening of the carpal and metacarpal joints related to some ailments and syndromes, the operators try to open and close the package.

-Obviously, then, each type of disability will require a different intervention and solution: “But just starting to talk about it is a lot – explains Binot -; once we understand more about the phenomenon, it will be natural to start collaborating with other scientific societies as well , in addition to iADH, more committed to specific forms of disability”.
+Obviously, then, each type of disability will require a different intervention and solution: “But already starting to talk about it is a lot – explains Binot -; once we understand more about the phenomenon, it will be natural to start collaborating with other scientific societies, in addition to iADH, more involved in specific forms of disability”.

 In short, as often happens, the world of disability is often simply “hidden”, denied by those who are not directly or indirectly affected by it or in any case relegated to a niche phenomenon, with small numbers.
 Oral-B’s research lifts the veil on the matter and brings it to the surface, forcefully and without embarrassment.
 Precisely with the same strength and spontaneity with which the most aware of the disabled teach others to face their limitations.
 The hope is that technology and an inclusive approach to design can play a role, alongside awareness and information, in improving this situation.
 And the move just announced by Oral-B is the first necessary step in this direction.